 To enhance economic and community growth through quality and efficient transportation.

-As committed stewards of the Arroyo Colorado River and surrounding community, The Port of Harlingen seeks to create a robust economy through innovative, efficient and effective transportation link for shallow draft barge goods movement.
+As committed stewards of the Arroyo Colorado River and surrounding community, The Port of Harlingen seeks to create a robust economy through innovative, efficient and effective transportation link for shallow draft barge and multi-modal goods movement.

 The Port of Harlingen was created in 1926 as a vision to bring in waterborne commerce to evolve the Rio Grande Valley into a major economic player in economic growth, The Port of Harlingen has grown into an important hub to the south west Texas region and internationally.